tad/react-blog-client/README.md

 - visit http://localhost:8080 in your browser

 ## TODO:
-- Create sidebar modules more dynamically.
-Add unique key to each module
-- Clean up TEMPORARY content files - put in better location
+- Figure out how to decorate class name dynamically - eg. module inset
 - Add PropTypes to components

 ## Coded using